Mitzvah Corps Israel

 Are cell phones permitted on the program?
 Is it possible to rent an Israeli cell phone?

-We work with an Israeli company called Israel Phones to provide cell phone rentals to participants on our programs.
-You will have the option of renting a cell phone or just a SIM card for use in an unlocked phone you provide.
+Yes, cell phones are permitted on the program for use during free time; they are not permitted during formal volunteering or group programming blocks.
 Cell phone rental costs are not included in the program fee, and participants are responsible for paying for whichever service they choose.
 The staff cell phones are for emergencies only, and not for regular use.
-Approximately 80% of families do rent a cell phone for their teens, but it is not essential.

 What are the meals and accommodations like?

-Our accommodations are safe, clean, and appropriate for teens.
-They stay in kibbutz guesthouses (hotels located on kibbutzim), youth centers, hotels and camping sights throughout Israel.
+All accommodations are safe, clean, and appropriate for teens.
+They stay in kibbutz guesthouses (hotels located on kibbutzim), youth centers, hotels and camping sites throughout Israel.
 There are usually three to four participants who identify as the same gender per room with a private bath, and most places are air-conditioned.
+Staff stay in rooms adjacent to the participants.

 Participants are provided with three complete meals a day, and a vegetarian option is always available.
 Virtually every accommodation during the summer in Israel is Kosher, and meals will be Kosher style (no meat and dairy served together).